rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _A Purpose Ridden_ by Ryan Correy
 -   _Modern Romance_ by Aziz Ansari
 -   _How to Win Friends and Influence People_ by Dale Carnegie
--   _Better: A Surgeon’s Notes on Performance_ by Atul Gawande
+-   _Radical_ by David Platt
--   _Being Mortal_ by Atul Gawande
+-   _The 10 Best Decisions a Man Can Make: The Adventure of living in God’s Plan_ by Bill Farrel
--   _The Checklist Manifesto_ by Atul Gawande
+-   _Soul Surviver: How my Faith Survived the Church_ by Philip Yancey

 ## 2017